the-sovereign-node/The-Logos-Instantiation/README.md

 - `Mathematics_of_Semantics.pdf` — Foundational volume bridging continuation mathematics to the universal resolution of open mathematical problems via semantic determination.
 - `The_Mathematics_of_Classical_Reconstruction.pdf` — Architectural volume detailing the Bidirectional Constitutional Engine, the ACL, and the Axiom of Topological Completion.
 - `Millennium_Prize_Problems_and_Their_Impossible_Classical_Deterministic_Resolutions.pdf` — Execution volume deploying the engine against the 13 greatest mathematical obstructions.
+- `Canonical_Physics__The_Deterministic_Architecture_of_Reality_and_the_End_of_the_Probabilistic_Illusion.pdf` — Physical instantiation volume establishing the Logos Substrate, Aliasing Theorem, and the end of the probabilistic illusion.
+- `The_Quantum_Cogito_Framework_and_Molecular_Complexity.pdf` — Chemical instantiation volume applying Continuation Systems and Topological Lifts to molecular complexity, superconductivity, and low-energy nuclear processes.
 - `Quantum_Cogito__Dawn_of_a_New_Era.pdf` — Master technical volume (13 chapters + appendices)
 - `Mathematics_of_the_King___Volume_I__Foundational_Architecture.pdf`
 - `Mathematics_of_the_King___Volume_II__Witness_Calculus.pdf`